CarCabin

 Score interpretation

-• 70-100: Strong on most dimensions; few major concerns.
+• Strong (green band): high marks across most components; few major concerns.

 Limits of the score